luckyxlz/Study/JavaWeb/spring/important/IoC与DI.md

    - ```java
      {
-       // get IoC container;     configuration should be a file of xml Application ctx = new ClassPathXmlApplicationContext(configuration);
+       // get IoC container;     configuration should be a file of xml ApplicationContext ctx = new ClassPathXmlApplicationContext(configuration);
      	// get bean
        ctx.getbean();
      }